WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ^ Injector supplies necessary dependencies where needed.

 > High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
+> Both should depend on abstractions.

 - Onion Architecture relies on the Dependency Inversion Principle
   - High Level Modules = Inner Layers
   - Low Level Modules = Outer Layers
-- Domain often defines traits that are then implemented in Infrastructure
+- Domain often defines traits that are implemented in Infrastructure
-- Dependency Injection can be used to implement inversion of control
+- Often implemented with Dependency Injection

 ---